Valimp/M1-typescript-api/README.md

 2. Pick one and create your own branch.

+3. Please ensure your code is cleaner as possible and use swagger documentation.

 4. Please use these prefix for your commits : fix, feat, doc

 5. When you fix the issue.
 You can make a pull request.